devrajkhanra/rooeel-backend/README.md

 Returns the list of remaining users assigned to the project.

 > **Note:** This operation is idempotent.
-Removing a user who is not assigned will succeed without error and return the current assignment list.
+Removing a user who is not assigned will succeed without error.

 **Error Responses:**
+- `401 Unauthorized` - Not authenticated
-- `403 Forbidden` - Not authorized (not the project owner)
+- `403 Forbidden` - Not an admin or not the project owner
 - `404 Not Found` - Project not found

 ---

-#### Set User Designation in Project
+### Assign Designation to Project

-Assign a specific designation/role to a user within a project (requires admin authentication, admin must own the project).
+Assign a designation to a project (admin only, must own the project).

-**Endpoint:** `PATCH /project/:id/user/:userId/designation`
+**Endpoint:** `POST /project/:id/assign-designation`

+**Authentication:** Required - Admin only

 **Headers:**
 ```
-Authorization: Bearer <admin_token>
+Authorization: Bearer <admin_access_token>
+Content-Type: application/json
 ```

 **Request Body:**